-Required Attendance Rate: In an effort to meet the expectations of our College and Career Readiness Certificate students must maintain a ninety-five percent (95%) attendance rate.
+Required Attendance Rate: Students must maintain a ninety-five percent (95%) attendance rate.
 Students who fail to meet these criteria are subject to the procedures outlined below under absences and tardies.

 Excessive Absences and Tardies: School personnel will make reasonable attempts to notify parents when an absence has not been verified within the allotted time; however, the law is clear, it is the parent's responsibility to notify the school of student absences.